-To define and clarify minimum practice requirements for the safe care of childbearing women in regard to PHYSICIAN CONSULTATION, REFERRAL & TRANSFER OF CARE during the ANTEPARTUM PERIOD
+~ To define and clarify minimum practice requirements for the safe care of women and infants in regard to ANTEPARTUM PHYSICIAN CONSULTATION, REFERAL & TRANSFER OF CARE

-The licensed midwife shall consult with a physician and/or another professional midwife whenever there are significant deviations, including abnormal laboratory results, during a client's pregnancy.
-If a referral to a physician is needed the licensed midwife will, if possible, remain in consultation with the physician until resolution of the concern.
-It is appropriate for the licensed midwife to maintain care of her client to the greatest degree possible, in accordance with the client's wishes, remaining available throughout the remainder of the pregnancy and birth, if possible.
+The Midwife shall consult with a physician whenever there are significant deviations (including abnormal laboratory results), during a client's pregnancy.
+If a referral to a physician is needed, the Midwife will, if possible, remain in consultation with the physician until resolution of the concern.
+It is appropriate for the Midwife to maintain care of her client to the greatest degree possible, in accordance with the client's wishes, during the pregnancy and, if possible, being present during the labor and birth and resuming postpartum care if appropriate.

-The following conditions require physician consultation or client referral and may require transfer of care.
-A referral for immediate medical care does not preclude the possibility of a domiciliary labor and birth if the physician who performs the medical evaluation determines that the client does not have, or no longer has, any of the conditions set out in this section.
+A. The following conditions, occurring after acceptance for domiciliary care, require physician consultation by the midwife or client referral to a physician and may require transfer of care of the client to medical health care provider.
+A referral for immediate medical care does not preclude the possibility of a domiciliary labor and birth if, following the referral, the client does not have or no longer has, any of the conditions set out in this section.

-A. Antepartal maternal conditions include, but not limited to:
+1. Antepartal Conditions include, but are not limited to: